hungchu0912/NAB-SmartChoice-Assignment/README.md

 ## Prerequisites
 To make it easier for launch the project, i have set up database / queue / mock services that ready for use using docker and docker-compose.
 Therefore, docker and docker-compose is needed.

+The following port on local machine should not be used before using docker-compose (Note: you can change these port in docker-compose.yml): 9000, 3307, 61616, 8161, 27017, 8081

 Also, backend services written in java and using maven build tool.
 So java 8 and maven 3 is required.

 ## Installing